JagatheshwaranN/JFrogArtifactoryUsage/README.md

 Step 10
 =======
-Go to the Child Project, where you want to use the Core Automation Framework and copy the distributionManagement details as below in the pom.xml.
+Go to the Child Project, where you want to use the Core Automation Framework and copy the Distribution Management details as below in the pom.xml.
 So, when you run  the project as mvn test, your test will run by downloading the core automation framework code from the JFrog Artifactory website.